Summit was outstanding and quite frankly I think

 servants and philanthropic leaders: Ambassador James A. Joseph.

-over many decades, to offer insights on how today’s
+Ambassador Joseph offered insights on how today’s

 grantmakers can address the growing challenges